 Her honors and awards include being an inaugural Artist in Residence for the National Parks Arts Foundation at Gettysburg National Military Park with her husband poet and musician Robert Evory; an artist residency at SERDE, a UNESCO World Heritage site in Latvia; the Sherwin W. Howard Award through Weber Contemporary West; the Jane Kenyon Award for poetry through Water~Stone Review; The Consequence Prize through Consequences Magazine, and a grant from the Kalamazoo Arts Council.

 Bonczek Evory completed a Ph.D. in Creative Writing from Western Michigan University, an MFA in Creative Writing from Eastern Washington University, and an MA in Literature from the State University of New York at Brockport.
-She has taught in colleges across the country including teaching creative writing and American literature at Western Michigan University and Lebanon Valley College; environmental writing and literature at The State University of New York College of Environmental Science and Forestry and LeMoyne College; and arts and culture courses at Kalamazoo Valley Community College.
+She has taught in colleges across the country including teaching creative writing and American literature and culture at Western Michigan University and Lebanon Valley College; environmental writing and literature at The State University of New York College of Environmental Science and Forestry and LeMoyne College; and arts and culture courses at Kalamazoo Valley Community College.

 She is currently working on a collection of essays focused on wilderness and female empowerment; a collection of poems focused on infertility and the Earth's sixth extinction; and a young adult novel.
 She mentors poets on The Poet's Billow, a nonprofit organization she and Rob founded in 2012.